Discover Mallorca by bike

 Port Sóller - Sa Calobra - Port Sóller (80 kilometres)

-It starts inconspicuously and becomes a real test of endurance with 2341 metres of altitude.
-With two of the toughest mountain passes in Mallorca, this bike tour is only suitable for people who are free of vertigo and trained.
-From Port Sóller, the route goes almost straight up to the Puig Major, past the Cúber and Gorg Blau reservoirs and up to the Coll des Reis mountain pass and finally down the serpentines to Sa Calobra.
-If you have had enough of cycling there, you can take the boat back to Port Sóller.
+It starts inconspicuously and becomes a real test of endurance with 2341 metres in altitude.
+With two of the toughest mountain passes in Mallorca, this bike tour is only suitable for people who are trained and free from giddiness.
+From Port Sóller, the route leads almost directly up to Puig Major, past the Cúber and Gorg Blau reservoirs, up to the Coll des Reis mountain pass and finally down the hairpin bends to Sa Calobra.
+If you've had enough of cycling there, you can take the boat back to Port Sóller.

 Mallorca Radtour Palma